MistyRavager/scitech-website/aero-website/content/english/_index.md

 cta:
   enable: true
   bg_image: "images/call-to-action-bg.jpg"
-  title: "We design delightful digital experiences."
+  title: "Read all our blogs"
   content: "Read more about what we do and our philosophy of design.
-Judge for yourself The work and results <br> we’ve achieved for other clients, and meet our highly experienced Team who just love to design."
+Judge for yourself, the work and results <br> we’ve achieved, and meet our highly experienced team who just love to design."
   button:
     enable: true
-    label: "Tell Us Your Story"
+    label: "Explore Blogs"
-    link: "contact/"
+    link: "blog/"

 ############################# Funfacts ###############################
 funfacts: